 Category Description Medical Category Rail Corridor Inductee (RCI) This level of TAP shows the worker has an understanding of the hazards in the Rail Corridor and provides them with awareness of the mitigation and control of those hazards.
-Workers with this level of TAP are not permitted to enter up to 5 metres of the nearest rail unless under the direct supervision of a Protection Officer (PO) , and then only in accordance with section 3 of this Rule.
-Nil Supervised Worker (SW) This level of TAP shows the worker has an understanding of the hazards in the Rail Corridor and provides them with knowledge of the mitigation and control of those hazards.
-Workers with this level of TAP are permitted to enter the rail corridor up to 5 metres of the nearest rail with or without a Protection Officer (PO), but must always be under direct supervision of Protection Officer (PO) when within 5 metres of the nearest rail.
-Train Staff with this level of TAP may work under the direct supervision of the Rail Traffic Crew of passenger services to enter the Rail Corridor for attending to passenger Emergencies and/or evacuations.
+Workers with this level of TAP are not permitted to enter within 5 metres of the nearest rail unless under the direct supervision of a Protection Officer (PO) , and then only in accordance with section 3 of this Rule Nil Supervised Worker (SW) This level of TAP shows the worker has an understanding of the hazards in the Rail Corridor and provides them with knowledge of the mitigation and control of those hazards.
+Workers with this level of TAP are permitted to enter the corridor within 5 metres of the nearest rail with or without a Protection Officer (PO), but must always be under direct supervision of Protection Officer (PO) when within 5 metres of the nearest rail.
+Train Staff with this level of TAP may work under the direct supervision of the Rail Traffic Crew of passenger services to enter the Rail Corridor for attending to passenger Emergencies / evacuations.
 Cat 3 Track Vehicle Operator (TVO) The Supervised Worker (SW) is a prerequisite for this level of TAP and shows the Track Vehicle Operator (TVO) has the understanding of the hazards in the Rail Corridor and provides them with knowledge of the mitigation of those hazards.
 Workers with this level of TAP must always be under the direct supervision of a Protection Officer Track Vehicle (POTV) or a Protection Officer (PO) in a worksite.
-Cat 1 Yard Card (YC) This level of TAP shows the worker has the Competence to secure yards for work purposes of Train loading operations where the prevention of unauthorised Rail Traffic is required.
-It does not allow for the Protection of Running Lines or work that affect rail infrastructure in anyway Cat 3 Protection Officer (PO) This level of TAP shows the worker has the Competence to provide Protection to a work group that Occupies the Running Line or Siding when an Obstruction is placed on the Track .
+Cat 1 Protection Officer (PO) This level of TAP shows the worker has the Competence to provide Protection to a work group that Occupies the Running Line or Siding when an Obstruction is placed on the Track .
 Where the Protection Officer (PO) has a Category 1 Medical, this TAP also shows the worker can perform Lookout Officer duties.
-Cat 3 (Cat 1 if performing Lookout Working)
+Cat 3 (CAT 1 if performing Looking Working) Protection Officer, Track Vehicle (POTV) This level of TAP shows the Protection Officer (PO) has the Competence to supervise and operate Track vehicles on the Network .
+Cat 1

-Category Description Medical Category Protection Officer, Track Vehicle (POTV) This level of TAP shows the Protection Officer (PO) has the Competence to supervise and operate Track vehicles on the Network .
-Cat 1 Rail Traffic Crew (RTC) This level of TAP shows the worker has the Competence to apply Network Safeworking Rules and Procedures for driving Rail Traffic on the Network and request Blocking Facilities for the Protection of tasks associated with their Rail Traffic.
-Cat 1 Operations Ground Support (OGS) This level of TAP shows the worker has the Competence to apply Network Safeworking Rules and Procedures when working in and around rail operations on the Network.
-Cat 1 Possession Protection Officer (PPO) This level of TAP shows the worker has the Competence of a Protection Officer (PO) and the management of multiple worksites in an LPA.
+Rail Traffic Crew (RTC) This level of TAP shows the worker has the Competence to apply Network Safeworking Rules and Procedures for driving Rail Traffic on the Network and request Blocking Facilities for the Protection of tasks associated with their Rail Traffic .
+Cat 1 Operations Ground Support (OGS) This level of TAP shows the worker has the Competence to apply Network Safeworking Rules and Procedures when working in and around rail operations on the Network .
+Cat 1 Possession Protection Officer (PPO) This level of TAP shows the worker has the Competence of a Protection Officer (PO) and the management of multiple worksites in an LPA .
 Cat 1 Network Control (NC) This level of TAP shows the worker has the Competence of all TAP level requirements.
 Cat 1 or 2